uav4geo/Thermal-Tools/README.md

  * Select a folder with thermal images captured with a DJI drone
  * Press "Process"

+:warning: When processing the resulting images with WebODM, make sure you **don't** select the *radiometric-calibration* option.
+The images processed with this software are already calibrated.

 ## Supported Drones

  * Zenmuse H20N